elvisciuffetelli/markdown-note/README.md

 ## A react / Node.js app deployed to Heroku

-## Link to the app: <https://markdown-notes-react-node-app.herokuapp.com/>
+## Link to the app (please give it some time since it's a free Heroku dyno): <https://markdown-notes-react-node-app.herokuapp.com/>

 ### Pushing updates to your production application